How to create an effective IT strategy

 With this approach, the IT Director and CIO may not be as involved with the initial steps, but this depends on the business’s approach to IT.
-Ideally though, you want to have IT personnel involved at every stage of the strategic planning to prevent potentially disasterous misalignment.
+Ideally, though, you want to have IT personnel involved at every stage of the strategic planning to prevent potentially disastrous misalignment.

 The downside to the traditional approach is that because its focus on the long-term can actually be limiting because it does not allow the business to respond to changes in the marketplace.
 This is especially true if the technology roadmap is too strictly adhered to, as you run the risk of the technology strategy deviating from the business’s needs, which will naturally evolve over time.